suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

 ```bash
 next build && next export -o docs
 ```
 See the [docs](https://nextjs.org/docs/advanced-features/static-html-export).
-TL;DR, these are the Next.js commands to build the files for the SSG site, and export them to the `docs` folder.
+TL;DR these are the Next.js commands to build the files for the SSG site, and export them to the `docs` folder.

 ***